Lesson ID: 13985

 Let's get started!

 Why do cats stretch so frequently?
 There are several reasons behind this behavior.
-Firstly, stretching is a form of communication for cats, as they cannot verbally express themselves.
+Firstly, stretching is a form of communication for cats, as they cannot speak.
 Instead, they rely on body language to convey their feelings.
 For instance, if a cat's ears are up, he's feeling playful and happy, but if they're pinned down, he's anxious and upset.
 When a cat arches its back, it signifies fear, while rubbing its head against you indicates affection.
 Thus, when cats stretch, it means comfort and relaxation.
-If a cat stretches in your presence, it implies feeling content around you.
+If a cat stretches in your presence, it suggests it feels content around you.

 Have you ever heard of a catnap?
-It refers to a short nap, a term inspired by cats' propensity for taking numerous brief naps throughout the day instead of one prolonged sleep session like humans.
-On average, cats sleep between 12 to 16 hours a day.
-Despite frequent naps, cats don't sleepwalk as their brains prevent such behavior.
-During sleep, their brain inhibits most muscle movement, ensuring they don't act out their dreams.
+It refers to a short nap, a term inspired by cats' propensity for taking numerous brief naps throughout the day rather than a single prolonged sleep session, as humans do.
+On average, cats sleep between 12 and 16 hours a day.
+Despite frequent naps, cats don't sleepwalk because their brains prevent it.
+During sleep, their brains suppress most muscle activity, preventing them from acting out their dreams.
 Although their paws and legs may twitch, they remain immobile.

 Upon awakening, cats need to reinvigorate their muscles.
-Their blood pressure decreases after being inactive for some time, leading to muscle stiffness.
+Their blood pressure decreases after being inactive for some time, which can lead to muscle stiffness.
 Stretching helps counteract this by improving blood circulation and preparing the muscles for movement.
 This ensures cats are ready to pounce on their next prey or treat.
-Given cats' penchant for taking numerous short naps and stretching after each one, they spend significant time engaged in stretching activities.
+Given cats' penchant for taking numerous short naps and stretching after each one, they spend significant time stretching.

 Now, analyze what you read, beginning with the first paragraph.